FoXFTW/wiki-seo/README.md

 ### $wgWikiSeoEnableAutoDescription
 Set to true to try to request a description from textextracts, if no description was given, or the description key is set to 'textextracts' or 'auto'.
 This requires Extension:TextExtracts to be loaded.
-The description is generated when saving the page after an edit.
+The description is generated on the first page view with the feature enabled and after the page is edited.

 Usage: $wgWikiSeoEnableAutoDescription = true;